governifyauditor/goldenflow-showcase-project/README.md

 # Goldenflow Showcase Project
-Golden flow guide to simulate it

-## Golden Flow
+Guide to simulate the golden flow and obtain metrics out of it using Governify ecosystem.

 ![Golden Flow Diagram](https://github.com/governifyauditor/goldenflow-showcase-project/blob/main/goldenflow.PNG?raw=true)

 This figure shows the Golden Flow, a workflow for projects in which different teams contribute individually to a large code repository.
 The upstream repository is forked and each planned feature is developed by a member of the team in a separate branch.
 Once a feature is completed, a pull request (PR) is opened for the whole team to discuss